In third generation form, Fiat's Panda is not only cuter but more sensible than ever. Jonathan Crouch reports.

 Market and Model

-You'll probably be paying somewhere in the £9,000 to £13,000 for your Panda, once you've allowed for a few well-chosen extras.
-Think carefully about whether you really need to pay the £1,200 premium to graduate from the entry-level 8v 1.2-litre petrol model to a car like the 85bhp turbo TwinAir petrol variant I've been testing here - and there's an even bigger £2,200 jump to go from the base variant to a 1.3-litre diesel Panda with the same spec.
+You'll probably be paying somewhere in the £9,500 to £13,000 for your Panda, once you've allowed for a few well-chosen extras.
+You could pay as much as £18,000 for a top 4x4 version though.
+Think carefully about whether you really need to pay the £1,200 premium to graduate from the entry-level 8v 1.2-litre petrol model to a car like the 85bhp turbo TwinAir petrol variant.
 Many customers will be better off sticking with the entry-level model and spending any remaining funds on some well chosen extras.
 If you're looking at the 4x4 models, then you'll need to factor in a premium over around £2,700 over similarly specified 'Lounge' models equipped with the same engine.

 I'd want to consider the Low Speed Collision Mitigation system.
 This uses a laser sensor on the windscreen to scan a space a short distance in front of the vehicle to determine the risk of a collision.
 If a potential crash situation is detected and the driver doesn't respond, the system can activate emergency braking at speeds of less than 18mph or if you're going faster, at least slow the car down to minimise the impact.
 Clever.